Inquiry Forms¶

 | Embed | You want the form on your website instead of (or in addition to) a contact form. |

 Both options use the same form and send submissions to the same place.
-You can use one or both—for example, embed on your site and also share the Hosted URL in your Instagram bio.
+You can use one or both.
+For example, embed on your site and also share the Hosted URL in your Instagram bio.